AKA: Atrial ectopics, atrial extrasystoles, atrial premature beats, atrial premature depolarisations.

 - However, if an ectopic focus depolarises early enough — before the arrival of the next sinus impulse — it may “capture” the ventricles, producing a premature contraction.

-PACs have the following features:
+PACs usually have the following features:

 - An abnormal (non-sinus) P wave is followed by a QRS complex.